Kurzweil Mangler

 Kurzweil Mangler Multi-Effects Processor

 Kurzweil Mangler is based on the effects found in the KSP8, Kurzweil's flagship multichannel effects processor, and offer easy-to-use effect presets for any environment.
-Both models are single rack space units featuring 192 effects presets, 64 locations for user-created presets, balanced stereo analog inputs and outputs, S/PDIF digital I/O, and pre-effect EQ.
+Both models are single rack space units featuring 192 effects presets, 64 locations for user-created presets, balanced stereo analogue inputs and outputs, S/PDIF digital I/O, and pre-effect EQ.

 The Kurzweil Mangler focuses on effects other than, but not excluding, reverb.
 These include chorus, flanger, phaser, tremolo, rotary speaker, panner, delay, filters, LaserVerb, Pitcher , synth trigger, ring modulation, distortion, and compression effects, and many combinations.

-You can access all of the effects in your Kurzweil Mangler using the BANK and PRESET knobs on the front panel.
+You can access all the effects in your Kurzweil Mangler using the BANK and PRESET knobs on the front panel.
 Turn the BANK knob to select the general type of effect.
 Then turn the PRESET knob to display the 16 different effects in the current bank.
 Appendix A provides a list of the effects included with each unit.

 The power supply is a standard 9V AC 2-amp external supply.
 There is no power switch; your Kurzweil Mangler will be ready to use as soon as you plug it in.
-You can attach both analog and digital input cables to the unit, although you can use only one type of input at a time.
+You can attach both analogue and digital input cables to the unit, although you can use only one type of input at a time.
 Set the Input Source parameter on the Master menu to tell the unit which inputs it should use.

 Also, you may want to check the setting of the Wet/Dry Mode parameter, depending on whether you’ve connected the unit to your mixer as a direct insert or as a send/ return (bus) effect.
 Analog and Digital outputs are always available, so that you can use both at the same time.